acfr/ros2_template_pkg/README.md

 - All service nodes must be named in this format `<some>_service_client_node` or `<some>_service_server_node`

 - Where `<some>` is a short descriptive name of the task the node does.
 Example: Fibonacci or AddTwoInts

-- All nodes must end with `_node` postfix.
+- To invoke a node you can run the python script from its root folder like below must end with `_node` postfix.
 This makes it easier to distinguish which files are node files without opening them.

 ### Documentation
 Doxygen used with rosdoc2